VictimOfMaths/COVID-19/README.md

 # COVID-19
 Plots and analysis relating to the pandemic

-1) LAHeatmaps.R generates heatmaps showing Local Authority trajectories in both confirmed COVID-19 cases and estimated COVID-19 deaths (in hospitals only) inspired by similar plots for US states from @Marco_Piani.
+1) LAHeatmaps.R generates heatmaps showing Upper Tier Local Authority trajectories in both confirmed COVID-19 cases and estimated COVID-19 deaths (in hospitals only) inspired by similar plots for US states from @Marco_Piani.
 The approach to modelling deaths, which are only published at NHS trust level, was developed by @Benj_Barr

 ![alt text](https://github.com/VictimOfMaths/COVID-19/blob/master/COVIDLACasesHeatmap.png)